digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-40.md

 * Still need to verify checkers against stock FMUs, but a few trials looks OK.
 * Fixes to VDMJ and LSP along the way as small issues have occured while using VSCode to develop.

+#### Claudio Gomes
+* Prepared case study motivating Simon's work on contracts for FMI.
+* Concluded two papers with FMI steering committee (one on clocks, and the other about the new features)
+* Oportunity: there will be an FMI plug fest at end of July.
+It would make a lot of sense for Nick and Christian to participate with their tools.
+This is the time to try to have impact with those tools.
+If someone has the time to do another iteration on the model based testing work (something like https://msdl.uantwerpen.be/git/claudio/FMIMOBSTER), and add support for fmi3, that would be awesome.
+* Preparing case study for Giuseppe connecting matlab and Giuseppe's experimental setup

 ## Sub-projects status